How to Shoot a FAKE Sunny Outdoor Portrait... INDOORS!

 If you don’t have access to an optical spot, you could use a light with a reflector attached and a black board to flag the light in order to create a dramatic line like the one seen below.

-He also shot through some pampas grass, “to add some foreground interest to the left side and also maybe sell the fact that we’re…in a field of pampas grass.”
+He also shoots through some pampas grass “to add some foreground interest to the left side and also maybe sell the fact that we’re in a field of pampas grass.”
 Definitely a creative trick and another way to build upon the outdoor look of the scene.

-In post, the final images underwent what Manny calls his “secret sauce;” his collection of golden hour presets.
+In post, the final images go through what Manny calls his “secret sauce;” his collection of golden hour presets.
 Here’s a glimpse of what he got.
 The light looks pretty convincing as golden, late afternoon sunlight.

 Thanks for showing us how to create a sunny portrait indoors, Manny!
 We learned a lot.